amorychambers/ci-ms3-backend/README.md

 5. Add standard config vars for IP, PORT, DEBUG, and your own SECRET_KEY variable
 ![Add config vars](docs/deployment/deploy-5.png)

-6. Fork the repository in Github
+6. Fork or clone the repository in Github
 ![Fork repository](docs/deployment/deploy-6.png)

 7. Navigate to the Deploy tab of your Heroku app and select the Connect to Github option